sfdc-anz-platform-specialists/mbfunctionstest/functions/myfunction/README.md

-# dataapiquery Function
+# processlargedatajs Function

-Returns accounts and its contacts by keyword.
+From a large JSON payload calculates the distance between a supplied point of origin cordinate and the data, sorts it, and returns the nearest x results.

 ## Local Development